-- CPD presentations to Primary and Secondary Initial Teacher Training bodies annual - · Secondary Head of Music Departments meetings and conferences - Host and run the first ever Cornwall Youth Jazz Festival - Host and run the first ever Cornwall Horn Festival - Develop and expand Music Therapy provision - Longer term; to look for funding to establish 'Music Centres' in the West and North & East of Cornwall along with collaborating with Truro School to find a central Music Centre - After establishment of Music Centres appoint Area Managers to coordinate delivery in these areas - · Review management structure of CMST - Review business plan and 5 year financial forecast in line with the above future plans
+- Write new performance and teaching material this could be for individual instruments or for small ensembles.
+It could then be sold to pupils both in Cornwall and elsewhere as CMST Publications. - Twilight training sessions for teachers on a whole variety of musical techniques, skills and tasks.
+This might include setting up an ensemble, conducting skills, composition starting points, working towards a performance - CPD presentations to Primary and Secondary Initial Teacher Training bodies annual - Secondary Head of Music Departments meetings and conferences - Make the Cornwall Youth Jazz Festival an annual event - · Make the Cornwall Horn Festival an annual event - Develop and expand Music Therapy provision - Longer term; to look for funding to establish 'Music Centres' in the West and North & East of Cornwall along with collaborating with Truro School to find a central Music Centre - · After establishment of Music Centres appoint Area Managers to coordinate delivery in these areas - · Review management structure of CMST - Review business plan and 5 year financial forecast in line with the above future plans as an ongoing activity - Create a strong partnership with the City of London Symphonia including support in delivering their educational outreach programme - Work closely and advise Trinity College of London on various aspects of delivery including but not exclusively the research element into the examination process and an online alternative - · Advise nationally on Early Years Music Education